12q1/local_docs/words/against.md

-# against
+# Against

 ---
-## Preposition #preposition
+#preposition
 - **In a contrary direction to.**
  - _Example: It is hard work to swim against the current._
 - **In physical opposition to; in collision with.**
  - _Example: The rain pounds against the window._
 - **In physical contact with, so as to [[abut]] or be supported by.**
  - _Example: The kennel was put against the back wall._
 - **Close to, [[alongside]].**
  - _Example: A row of trees stood against a fence._
 - **In front of; before (a background).**
  - _Example: The giant was silhouetted against the door._
 - **In contrast or comparison with.**
  - _Example: He stands out against his classmates._
 - **In competition with, versus.**
  - _Example: The Tigers will play against the Bears this weekend._
 - **Contrary to; in conflict with.**
  - _Example: Doing this is against my principles._
 - **In opposition to.**
  - _Example: Are you against freedom of choice?_
 - **Of betting odds, denoting a worse-than-even chance.**
  - _Example: That horse is fifty-to-one against, so it has virtually no chance of winning._
 - **In exchange for.**
  - _Example: The vouchers are redeemable against West End shows and theatre breaks._
 - **As counterbalance to.**
 - **As a charge on.**
  - _Example: Tax is levied against income from sales._
 - **As protection from.**
  - _Example: He turned the umbrella against the wind._
-- **In anticipation of; in preparation for (a particular time, event etc.).**
+- **In [[anticipation]] of; in preparation for (a particular time, event etc.).**
  - _Example: The stores are kept well stocked against a time of need._
 - **(Hollywood) To be paid now in contrast to the following [[amount]] to be paid later under specified circumstances, usually that a movie is made or has started filming.**
  - _Example: The studio weren't sure the movie would ever get made, so they only paid $50,000 against $200,000.
 That way they wouldn't be out very much if filming never began._
 - **Exposed to.**
 ---